jermnelson/intro2libsys/topics/library-history/ancient-libraries.md

 Egypt was later conquered by Alexander the Great and then the Roman Empire, the most famous library ever was started in Alexandria and continued to grow in collection size and prestige through-out the classical period in history.
-This clip from Carl Sagan's show "Cosmos" offers a more elioquent view on the Alexandra Library:
+This clip from Carl Sagan's show "Cosmos" offers a more eloquent view on the Alexandra Library:

 <iframe width="420" height="315" src="http://www.youtube.com/embed/jixnM7S9tLw" frameborder="0" allowfullscreen></iframe>